retryer/foss-testing-book/README.md

 But no one about *testing* of free and opensource software.

-We plan to fix it and publish first such book with description about testing popular and mature software projects.
+We plan to fix it and publish first such book with description of testing and managing quality in popular and mature software projects.